dk0123/Individual-Project-Demo-Website/readme.txt

 Note: The age, gender and emotion detection models have not been included in this repository, since the files were too big for github.
 So, the code will not work as expected.

+Additionally, the Secret API Keys have also been removed since these cannot be made public.